New hemophilia drugs aim to simplify treatment

 An FDA decision on Biogen's longer-acting hemophilia A therapy, Eloctate, is expected mid-year.

 Baxter expects to file by the end of this year for U.S. approval of its long-lasting hemophilia A treatment.
-Bayer, and CSL Behring also have long-lasting factors in advanced stages of development.
-Pfizer Inc's work in the field is still in the "discovery" stage.
+Bayer (BAYGn.DE), and CSL Behring also have long-lasting factors in advanced stages of development.
+Pfizer Inc's (PFE.N) work in the field is still in the "discovery" stage.

-Meanwhile, biotechnology companies like Sangamo BioSciences and BioMarin Pharmaceutical are working on methods to replace defective hemophilia genes, allowing patients to begin producing their own clotting factor.
+Meanwhile, biotechnology companies like Sangamo BioSciences (SGMO.O) and BioMarin Pharmaceutical (BMRN.O) are working on methods to replace defective hemophilia genes, allowing patients to begin producing their own clotting factor.

 Biogen's Scangos acknowledged that new progress is being made in gene therapy, particularly for hemophilia B, but believes that a safe, effective treatment based on this method is still at least five years away.